corvusdeinanis/cuddlyspaceship/content/Elliot Aronson.md

   - person
   - socialpsych
 ---
-Elliot Aronson is a distinguished American psychologist who has made significant contributions to the field of social psychology.
+Elliot Aronson is a distinguished American psychologist who has made significant contributions to the field of [[social psychology]].
 He is best known for his research on cognitive dissonance, social influence, prejudice reduction, and the jigsaw classroom.

 Some of his notable works are: